2019 - 2020 KX450 Review and Modification

 The power is deceiving.
 While not offering as much top end HP as the Honda, the low RPM torque is greater making the bike easy to control and hook up out of slippery turns or rough terrain.
 The 3 different maps allow the rider to experiment with different power deliveries.

-So far this is a great all around bike.
+This is a great all around bike.
 It is narrow and light allowing lighter smaller riders to ride well on it while larger folks can adjust the handlebars and footpegs to suite their needs.
 The frame absorbs the sharpest edges, the hydraulic clutch eases lever pull and ensures a consistent engagement point, the engine offers a great power delivery compromise and it has electric start while being the lightest Japanese bike by far.